-When you make your own you can choose healthy ingredients such as canola oil instead of soybean oil and quality fresh eggs.
+When you make your own you can choose ingredients.
 One tablespoon of this mayo contains 28mg of sodium (4mg egg, 24mg salt) whereas commercial mayo contains around 90mg.
 I happen to like this version but feel free to pour on the salt!

 Place ingredients, in order listed, in a narrow container designed for a stick blender.
-Position the blade over the yolk and lower it to the bottom of the container.
-Lower the blender's blade to the bottom of the container positioning it over the yolk.
+Lower the blade to the bottom of the container positioning it over the yolk.
 Turn on the blender and keep the blade fixed to the bottom, moving it in a circular motion, while emulsion starts creeping up the sides.
 When the emulsion stops creeping up the sides slowly raise the blender while continuing to move it in a circular motion to incorporate new material.
 When done transfer the mayonnaise to a container and refrigerate.

 The classic way to create an emulsion is to slowly drizzle oil into a bowl while mixing with a whisk.
 By introducing oil to acidic ingredients a little at a time the oil and acid emulsify.
 If oil is introduced too fast emulsification does not take place and you are left with a soupy liquid.
 In this recipe we limit the introduction of oil by mixing in a narrow container and slowly raising the stick blender.
 If emulsification does not take place you will have to start over with a new batch.

 Olive oil, even pure olive oil intended for cooking, contains particles that will break up when subjected to the sharp blades of a blender.
 This produces a bitter taste so olive oil is best avoided for this recipe.

 The following summarizes the carbohydrate and fat content for 1 tbsp of mayonnaise in grams.